 Achieve 10% or more above base target

 Achieve base target

-For each window, door or skylight replaced with ENERGY STAR® Zone 2 or 3 qualified model.
+For each window, door or skylight replaced with an ENERGY STAR® qualified model.

 $40 rebate per rough opening.
 Bay window considered one rough opening.